Open-Fuego/Open-Fuego-Workshop/README.md

 # *the Open Fuego Workshop*
-*An introduction to Open Fuego, a basic code education tool designed for the rhetoric and composition classroom*<p>&nbsp;</p>
+*An introduction to Open Fuego, a basic code education tool designed for the rhetoric and composition classroom*

+If you end up using/adapting our tools for the classroom, we'd love to hear from you.
+Could you please fill out this [user feedback form](https://docs.google.com/forms/d/e/1FAIpQLSenZSrjl9eR6IWGgvG_ddgsJUh6poq4StOxv96pJDjHB_Kr8g/viewform)? <p>&nbsp;</p>

 ## Intro to basic coding and Open Fuego